 This post may contain affiliate links.
 Read the full disclosure

-We share with you all the essentials you will need – from what to wear each month of the year in California weather to what items are permitted inside the park!
+We share with you all the essentials you will need – from what to wear each month of the year in California weather to what to pack for Disneyland and items are permitted inside the park!

 Whether this is your first visit or 100th, these tips will be invaluable for making sure your Disneyland visit is as memorable as possible!